Leicestershire County Lawn Tennis Championships: Ashby-de-la-Zouch

 The Leicestershire Championships were for certain periods staged at the Ashby-de-la-Zouch Castle Lawn Tennis Club.
 This particular club also staged an early and successful tennis event called the Ashby-de-la-Zouch Open Tournament (f.1900), In 1910 the open tournament was renamed as the Ashby-de-la-Zouch Championship.
-By 1939 the event was known as the Ashby-de-la-Zouch Open Lawn Tennis Championships.
+By 1939 the event was known as the Ashby-de-la-Zouch Open Championships.

 Leicester

 In the Summer of 1878 as The Leicester Lawn Tennis and Quoit Club one of the 12 oldest tennis clubs in the world was founded.
 Generally known as Leicester Lawn Tennis Club until 1912.
-In l929 the club was incorporated as The Leicestershire Lawn Tennis Club.
+In 1929 the club was incorporated as The Leicestershire Lawn Tennis Club.
 The first known grounds were on land rented from Leicester Corporation for £30 per year, 6068 square yards on the south side of Park Road (now Victoria Park Road) near the London Road in 1885.
 It then consisted of six grass courts, and a cinder court.
 In 1900 this ground had to be vacated due to road development and the current ground was leased from JW Goddard, the main entrance then was from Toller Road in Leicester.